Darshan in the UK – 2026

 • The doors open, and check-in begins, 1 hour before the above darshan start times.

-• Please arrive in plenty of time, especially if you are bringing children or have mobility issues.
+• Please arrive in plenty of time, especially if you have mobility issues.

 • If you arrive more than an hour before the start time you may have to wait outside until the doors open.